 Cape Point and Hermanus

-Most families visiting Cape Town will choose to spend a full day exploring Cape Point Peninsula.
+Most families visiting Cape Town will choose to spend a full day exploring Cape Point Peninsula on their South Africa vacation.
 Once again, our family’s experience was cut short due to limited time and stormy weather.
 We did not have the time to make it to Cape Point, but we were able to drive the scenic Chapman’s Peak Drive and see the colony of penguins at Boulder’s Beach.
 I do recommend renting a car to explore this area, even if only for a day.

 Chapman Peak drive is a short, scenic, toll road with stunning views of Hout Bay.
 The coastline in this area features steep mountain peaks seemingly rising straight out of the ocean.
 There are pull-outs so that the driver can enjoy the view too, and the entire family can get out for the car for a photo op.